-Either way, it gives a user more control of their workout and how they want their rowing stroke to feel.
+Either way, it gives a user more control over their workout and how they want their rowing stroke to feel.

-Overall, the resistance on the Body Solid R300 Endurance Rower is excellent.
+Overall, the resistance on the R300 Endurance Rower is excellent.
 It’s great for any fitness type (beginner or advanced) and perfect for any age level.

-The monitor on the R300 is one feature that needs to be looked at closely!
+The monitor on the Body Solid R300 is one feature that needs to be looked at closely.
 Mainly because it’s going to be compared to the PM5 monitor on the Concept2, which is the most accurate monitor on the market.